qusay-socium/reverifi-api/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes to Core Features:

-* [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
+- [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
-* [ ] Have you written new tests for your core changes, as applicable?
+- [ ] Have you written new tests for your core changes, as applicable?
-* [ ] Have you successfully ran tests with your changes locally?
+- [ ] Have you successfully ran tests with your changes locally?
-* [ ] Have you added new environment keys to `.env.template`?
+- [ ] Have you added new environment keys to `.env.template`?

 ### Changes with database updates

-* [ ] Have you added new seeds/migrations to the [database repo](https://github.com/OptimumPartners/owk-database)?
+- [ ] Have you added new seeds/migrations?

-### Changes with routes updates

-* [ ] Have you added/updated routing roles in [gateway repo](https://github.com/OptimumPartners/owk-api-gateway)?